mf-social/project-blue-house/docs/create_vm.md

 # Creating a Debian VM in proxmox

-This page is to explain the process of generating the VM and getting to the point of installing and configuring the VM
+This page is to explain the process of generating the VM and getting to the point of installing and configuring the Debian

 ## Get Debian